 There are two main groups:

 - Younger people who either have some trauma like a fall from a bike or have been doing a lot of overhead activities.
-In these patients the rotator cuff is normal until it is severely stressed.
+In these patients, the rotator cuff is normal until it is severely stressed.

 - Older people have a gradual onset of shoulder pain and later may show tears on MRI scanning but have no history of trauma.
 Rotator cuff tears are common in people over 60 but many give no symptoms.
+Around 40% of people over 60 years old were found to have full-thickness tears in a study on cadavers.
+The frequency of rotator cuff problems rises with age.

 Rotator Cuff Symptoms